 Preparations, while the dust is rising, or the lull, while it falls again.

 In the gallery, the studios, the hall or the offices, I’ll go towards the infra.
-My target, the making of the work and its residual story, the context of its appearing and of its disappearing, through the gestures and the words of artists, of technicians, of coordinators, of employees, of passer-by’s and of the authors, dispersed onsite.
+My target, the making of the work and its residual story, the context of its appearing and of its disappearing, through the gestures and the words of artists, of technicians, of coordinators, of employees, of passers-by and of the authors, dispersed on-site.

 In the Parcel Lab, I’ll be attentive to what fidgets or lies still, along the bottom edge of things, and even underneath.